18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-4-reimbursement.md

 For public transit, a “blanket entry” for all reasonable transportation expenses is OK.
 For example, an entry for $10 in transit fares, with the above comment describing all travel made would be fine.

 For mileage claims over $75, instead of attaching a receipt, attach a screenshot showing a map of your itinerary with the calculated distance.

-#### Air or Amtrak Outside of Concur
-Any airfare or Amtrak tickets booked outside of Concur are *at your own risk* and may not be approved.
-If you are seeking reimbursement for personally booked airfare or Amtrak, you must choose **Other - Miscellaneous** as the expense description, and in the comments section under **Show other details**, you must provide a justification as to why it was not possible for you to book your travel via Concur or AdTrav.

 ## Submitting Voucher for Approval